Skip to content

 8. What to read after

-A note about the events: Superman is present in most of DC’s events but as most of them are also skippable, I made the choice to indicate only those I think can be of interest for Superman or serves the bigger story.
+A note about the events: Superman is present at most DC events, but as most of these are skippable, I have chosen to highlight only those that I think could be of interest to Superman or serves the bigger story..

 Not all great stories are part of the main continuity.
-On the contrary when it comes to Superman as some of his greatest hits published during the Modern Age are out-of-continuity/Elseworld stories.
-In a way, this reading order would be incomplete without them and you can read them whenever you want to explore the myth of Superman!
+In fact, when it comes to Superman, some of his greatest stories published during the Modern Age are out-of-continuity/Elseworlds tales.
+In a way, this reading order would be incomplete without them, so feel free to explore the myth of Superman by reading them whenever you want!

-• Superman: Red Son [2023 Edition] – A what if? story by Mark Millar and Dave Johnson exploring what would happen to Superman if he had landed in the Soviet Union.
+• Superman: Red Son – A what if? story by Mark Millar and Dave Johnson exploring what would happen to Superman if he had landed in the Soviet Union.

 • Superman: Secret Identity – By Kurt Busiek and Stuart Immonen.
 Clark Kent lives in a world where superheroes exist only in the pages until he gains Superman’s powers and decides to help people.